Sabayon/puppet-sabayon/README.md

 ## Description

-This module extends puppet with support for the Sabayon Linux disttribution.
+This module extends puppet with support for the Sabayon Linux distribution.

 It adds support for:
 * The Entropy package manager